opentx/opentx/radio/sdcard/taranis/LOGS/readme.txt

-Logs files created by "SD Logs" special function will be stored in this directory
+Logs files created by "SD Logs" special function will be stored in this directory.